 OSHA released its 2014 inspection plan, which focuses its inspection resources on non-construction, high-hazard industries.
 An employer with 20 or more workers in one of these industries could be randomly selected for a programmed inspection.

-In-depth review of the spectrum of District of Columbia employment law requirements HR must follow with respect Employee Discipline
+In-depth review of the spectrum of Alaska employment law requirements HR must follow with respect to child labor.

 HR considerations for employers regarding all areas of workplace safety.
 Advice and guidance on creating and keeping safety in the workplace.